Muhammad-Muzzamal/10-Project-Challange-of-React/README.md

 # 🚀 10 React Projects Challenge

-**Hi there! 👋 I'm Muzzamal**, a Frontend Developer with 1.5 years of experience passionate about building interactive web applications with React.
+**Hi there! 👋 I'm Muzzamal**, a Frontend Developer with 1.5 years of experience, passionate about building interactive web applications with React.
 This repository documents my **#10ProjectsChallenge** journey—where I build 10 React projects from foundational to advanced concepts to level up my skills.

 ---